-Access to Aviary from Archives at Yale is provided by clicking on the OHAM logo provided for an interview.
+Access to Aviary from Archives at Yale is provided by clicking on the OHAM logo or video image provided for an interview.
 See this example.

 If you would like transcripts of any of these interviews, click here to fill out a request form and a staff member will provide you with any available PDFs for download.